4nd2in/edu/pages/OSI-model.md

 	  id:: 645bb06d-51da-4253-a0b4-4aeade7bf72e
 	- ## Network layer (3)
 	  id:: 645bb072-6c02-4323-bbdb-4e7115196663
-		- This layer is responsible to route packets over the network so that it arrives at its destination.
+		- This layer is responsible to route packets over different networks so that it arrives at its correct destination.
 	- ## Data link layer (2)
 	  id:: 645bb078-6af4-4bd5-9afa-99f9ba197b07
 		- Known as the most complex layer of the OS model as it hides all the underlying complexities of the hardware from the above layers